 Fishy Fishy- from the sea to the table.
 Fishy Fishy is definaltey Freshy Freshy!

-My server was also keen on the local gin, he recommended me Black’s Gin from Kinsale.
-It really was a lovely gin and it was presented in the prettiest glass with a Blackbird.
+My server was also keen on the local gin, and he recommended me Black’s Gin from Kinsale.
+It really was a lovely gin, and it was presented in the prettiest glass with a Blackbird.
 I wanted to nick that glass, by the way!

 For restaurant information, please visit Fish Fishy Restaurant